thierrygosselin/assigner/ROADMAP.md

 - locus-wise, filtered, and complete-case missing-data strategies;
 - variance components and Phi-statistics at supported hierarchy levels;
 - Euclidean validation and optional Lingoes correction;
-- hierarchy-aware permutation tests with reproducible random seeds; and
+- hierarchy-aware permutation tests with reproducible random seeds;
+- locus and genomic-block bootstrap intervals and population jackknife sensitivity with a layered uncertainty report; and
 - explicit reporting of retained loci, missing data, sample size, eigenvalues, corrections, and degrees of freedom.

 AMOVA is a separate public function rather than an option hidden inside `fst_WC84()`.
-Remaining work is validation against published examples, simulations, and established programs including `ade4`, `pegas`, `poppr`, Arlequin, GenoDive, and Stacks; deeper testing of informative missingness; and profiling before moving selected numerical kernels to C++.
+Remaining work is validation against published examples, population and full hierarchical bootstraps, plus experimental parametric and wild-cluster bootstrap methods, simulations, and established programs including `ade4`, `pegas`, `poppr`, Arlequin, GenoDive, and Stacks; deeper testing of informative missingness; and profiling before moving selected numerical kernels to C++.